Label-Assemble: Leveraging Multiple Datasets with Partial Labels: Experiment, Result, and Discussion

-We have shown that learning with additional ``negative examples'' improves the performance of the class(es) of interest, but how different classes of ``negative examples'' contribute to the performance remains unknown.
-We further studied this problem and found that \emph{the performance gain is positively related to the similarity between the class of interest and the added classes.} \figureautorefname~\ref{fig:inter_class_relationship} displays the similarity between Nodule and other 13 diseases in ChestXray; \tableautorefname~\ref{tab:rare_disease_chestxray} illustrates the improvements of classifying ``Nodule'' by learning these 13 diseases.
-The Pearson correlation coefficient between the similarity and performance gain is 0.83, which indicates a significant positive correlation ($p=4.93e$-$4$).
-This means that co-learning with similar classes is more beneficial than dissimilar classes for the class of interest (\ie Nodule in this setting).
-However, it is hard to obtain enough ground truth labels for training since rare diseases have limited positive examples.
-By incorporating similar diseases from other datasets, the model can better identify rare diseases, thus relieving the long-tail problem in computer-aided diagnosis.
+As shown in~\S\ref{sec:motivation}, learning with additional ``negative examples'' improves the performance of the interested class(es).
+For example, assembling existing labels from ChestXray14 significantly improves the accuracy of COVID-19 diagnosis from 96.3\% to 99.3\% and improves the AUC of nodule diagnosis from 0.69 to 0.78.
+However, how much different classes of ``negative examples'' contribute to the performance remains unknown.
+We further delve into this problem and find that \emph{the performance gain is positively related to the pathological similarity between the interested class and the added classes.} \figureautorefname~\ref{fig:framework_overview}C illustrates the improvements of classifying ``Nodule'' by assembling images of 13 different diseases.
+The Pearson correlation coefficient between the similarity\footnote{The similarity is quantified by the Cosine distance between the two learned class queries (see~\figureautorefname~\ref{fig:framework_overview}B and \S\ref{sec:method}).} and the performance gain is 0.83, which indicates a significant positive correlation ($p=4.93e$-$4$).
+This means that \textit{assembling pathologically similar classes is more beneficial than dissimilar classes for the interested class}.
+A similar observation is obtained in the example of COVID-19 diagnosis (see gray bars in~\figureautorefname~\ref{fig:framework_overview}C).
+In practice, it is hard to obtain enough labels for training since novel diseases have limited positive examples.
+By assembling similar diseases from other publicly available datasets, the model can better identify novel diseases, thus relieving the long-tail problem in computer-aided diagnosis.
+Interestingly, pseudo labels and consistency constraints can largely eliminate the requirement of similar diseases, suggesting that assembling any chest disease (regardless of the specific classes) can achieve equally high performance of COVID-19 diagnosis (see red bars in~\figureautorefname~\ref{fig:framework_overview}C).
+These results are encouraging, but more investigation will be needed.